nikhil1006/The-Battle-of-Neighborhoods-Hyderabad./README.md

 The results from the k-means clustering show that we can categorize the neighbourhoods into 3 clusters based on the frequency of occurrence for ```Shopping Mall```:

-- **Cluster 0**: Neighbourhoods with high number of shopping centers.
+- Cluster 0: Neighbourhoods with high number of shopping centers.
 - Cluster 1: Neighbourhoods with low number of shopping centers.
 - Cluster 2: Neighbourhoods with moderate concentration of shopping malls.